bryanmcdee/LegacyCode/README.md

 A repository containing stale or no-longer maintained projects.

-Projects are moved here to keep things organized
+Old projects are moved here to keep things organized.